Many people wonder, how many trees are needed to offset carbon emissions?

 US Citizens are among the largest global emitters of greenhouse gases, with each individual in the nation releasing about 22,046 pounds of CO2 into the atmosphere.7

-To offset this massive volume of emissions, each person in the country would need to plant about 725 to 1,000 trees every year.
+To offset this massive volume of emissions, each person in the country would need to plant about 150-200 trees (depending on the species) every year.
 Individuals keen on offsetting their emissions should consider reforestation in areas with the highest impact for best results.

 Tropical and subtropical regions are one such area that has immense potential to offset emissions compared to other parts of the globe.
 The trees in this region grow faster than other places, and, in the process, they release more biomass into the soil, sequestering higher volumes of carbon dioxide.